Website design and development in Spalding, Lincolnshire

-Google Bounce
+Google Bounce Rate

 Google is constantly working to improve the user experience on its search engine.
 One of Google’s best practices for improving the user experience is to make sure that your website addresses searchers’ needs in the most relevant way possible.

-To do this, Google has created a new metric called Google Bounce Rate.
+To do this, Google has created a new metric called Bounce Rate.
 Google introduced this to assess how user-friendly your site feels and how likely users are to stay on your website once they land on it.
 This is done because Google wants only the best websites for their searchers.

 Bounce rate is one of many ways that Google analyses websites using its core algorithms.
 It can be helpful for any website owner to understand what type of content and design elements cause users to bounce from their site.